BPC 157: Heal Like a Superhero

 Dosage of BPC 157 depends heavily on your body weight.
 Effective dosages in studies done with BPC 157 on rats puts it at about 10mcg per kg.
 So, for example, a healthy male that weighs in at 165lbs would convert to just about 75kg.
 That means that they would need to take 750mcg of BPC 157 for it to be equivalent to the dosages given to rats during research trials.
-Keep in mind that these studies are primarily done on rats and although there are no negative affects known to date, it may be wise to speak with your doctor beforehand to ensure a proper dosage is being used.
+Keep in mind that these studies are primarily done on rats and although there are only minor BPC 157 side effects, it may be wise to speak with your doctor beforehand to ensure a proper dosage is being used.

 Ready to get your superhuman healing power on with BPC 157, Paradigm Peptides is ready to help start your journey to be more like Bloodshot.
 Explore our wide range of peptides for sale to purchase your peptides today!

 Not sure if BPC 157 is right for you but still want to learn more?
 Paradigm is your one stop shop for informational blog posts on the latest research surrounding peptides, SARMs, and research chemicals.